kimptoc/wowactivityfeed/readme.txt

 TODO
+- move armory data into "armory" property
+-- tests pass, but not loading members... also some pages have errors..

 - only save latest armory info just keep deltas for old versions

-- one broken test :(

 - able to do armory load for specific guilds/members - speed up showing info when new items added